+Mary has an extensive business background in both the public and private sectors.
 Before entering government, Mary was the President and General Manager of two media firms.
 In government, she served as the Commissioner representing Business at the Texas Employment Commission.
 In that position, she was a high-profile, proactive business advocate who founded The Texas Business Council.
-Then, Commissioner Nabers moved to the Texas Railroad Commission, the state’s regulatory agency for the oil and gas industry.
-She was active on both the state and federal level of government and represented Texas on numerous national boards.
+Then, Commissioner Nabers moved to the Texas Railroad Commission, the state’s regulatory agency for the oil and gas industry, which at the time regulated approximately $65 billion of the state’s economy annually.
+She was active on both the state and federal levels and represented Texas on numerous national boards.

 Mary holds a BS degree from Howard Payne University and an MBA from The University of Texas at Austin.
 She also holds an honorary Doctor of Humanities degree and was named a Distinguished Alumnae of Howard Payne University.

 Delegate, Emerging Leaders World Conference · Spirit of Texas Award · Leadership America · Leadership Texas · World Congress on Information Technology · Named to Profiles in Power · Mentor, University of Texas’ Forty Acres Scholars · Partner & Mentor, Capital Factory

 PAST AND PRESENT BOARD MEMBERSHIPS

 President, Headliners Club · Board of St David’s Healthcare Foundation · University of Texas groups – UT Exes Council; the Chancellor’s Executive Committee; the President’s Advisory Council · National Council for Public-Private Partnerships · National Petroleum Council · Interstate Oil and Gas Compact Commission · Long Center for the Performing Arts · Advisory Board, San Antonio Spurs · Chair, Greater Austin Chamber of Commerce ∙ Board of Directors – Texas Association of Business · Girl Scouts Advisory Board